mnyethecyberguy/storm/docs/blog/posts/zt-overview.md

 `Subject`

-: The thing that is going to be accessing, or requesting access to something else.
+: A combination of user, application, service, and device.
+The thing that is going to be accessing, or requesting access to something else.

 `Action`

-:

-`Target`

-:

-`Condition`
+: Granting, denying, or revoking access to a resource.
+This is where the Policy Enforcement Points are actually controlling the access.
+Allowing, and in some cases brokering, or restricting the access.

+`Resource`

+: All enterprise assets including data, services, applications, compute resources, virtual and cloud components.
+The things a subject is trying to access.

 ## Zero Trust Landscape